sigurdeye/QuickLog/README.md

 ## Future Plans
 - Custom shortcut key support (configure your own bindings for opening the bar and cycling modes).
+- idk send me an email or something if uve got better ideas fam

 ---